 Students contemplating a thesis should first identify a research question and a planning faculty advisor to serve as thesis chair.
-It is the responsibility of the student to recruit two other planning faculty members who are able to serve on the supervisory committee.
+It is the responsibility of the student to recruit two other planning faculty members who can serve on the supervisory committee.
 Non-SGSUP committee members may be approved with justification, but at least 50% of the committee must be from within the school.
 The committee is expected to help the student focus on a topic that meets the student's academic goals and is feasible.
 The student must develop a thesis proposal, which summarizes the research problem and approach.
 The student then submits the Thesis Proposal to the thesis chair, ideally by the late spring of the first year.
-In the event that a student's summer research/professional work has the potential of becoming a thesis, a student may submit a proposal no later than the second week of September in the fall semester.
+If a student's summer research/professional work has the potential of becoming a thesis, a student may submit a proposal no later than the second week of September in the fall semester.

-Students must complete all non-thesis coursework and resolve all incomplete grades before the oral defense.
+Students must complete or be actively completing all non-thesis coursework and resolve all incomplete grades before the oral defense.
 The student's thesis committee reviews the thesis manuscript.
 It must meet the committee's standards for quality, accuracy, and scope.
 Upon approval of the thesis manuscript by the supervisory committee, the student will schedule an oral defense of the completed thesis.
 The student should adhere to all Graduate College procedures and deadlines for scheduling the defense and submitting the completed thesis.
+The final thesis will be evaluated using the Thesis Assessment Rubric.